 It was largely logistics that led us to visit Joshua Tree National Park this summer.
 We were transiting through the US on our way to New Zealand and had a spare week up our sleeve.
 As a nature-lover, the National Parks were a major draw-card, but with so many to choose from, where do you start?
 Our search ended up coming down to where the most affordable flights would take us – San Diego.
-Just a short drive from the airport would have us in Desert Hot Springs – the perfect base to explore the area’s attractions before we continued on to Los Angeles.
+We thought about staying near the city and perhaps undertaking some nearby hikes – such as Torrey Pines – before heading up to LA, but in the end, we decided to drive straight up to Desert Hot Springs and explore Joshua Tree National Park instead.
 For advice on where to stay in Joshua Tree as a family, see the bottom of this post.

 Getting to Joshua Tree National Park

 Joshua Tree National Park is a doable day trip from Los Angeles, Las Vegas, San Diego, or anywhere in between.
 Alternatively, it could easily be incorporated as part of your California road trip itinerary.

 There are three entrances to the park – two off Highway 62 in the North & West, and a Southern entrance off Highway 10.
 Each entrance is well signposted.
 The main entrance is in Joshua Tree town, and it’s here I’d recommend you start your journey.
 Stop at the visitor’s centre for your entrance tickets to the park, pick up information about the walks, refill your water bottles, or grab a souvenir!

 Essential Things to Know When Planning Your Joshua Tree Day Trip